FFD-UAB/RISC-V-Instruction-sets-M-and-F/README.md

 The files distribution in each folder contain:
  - src: Source Verilog files of the synthesizable HW models.
  - tb: Testbench Verilog files used to simulate the HW models.
  - sim: All output simulation files end here, including scripts used for developing and testing.
 For example, on the "Core/sim" folder there's the "sv_files" which contains the dynamic directory of all the files of that project.
 Just execute "do .comp_sv" while in that directory to compile all the project files (you might have to flush the "work" folder and re-create it before the compilation).
 The file "wave.do" in the same directory is used to add many wave signals during the "load_store_test" simulation to debug that particular execution.
-Other scripts might be added, so check the .txt in the same directory when in the future when it'll have many more scripts.
+Other scripts might be added, so check the .txt in the same directory in the future when it'll have many more scripts.

 TODO:
 - Adequate the core for the instruction set M expansion.
 WIP